mlcommons/training/stable_diffusion/README.md

 ```bash
 scripts/checkpoints/download_sd.sh --output-dir /checkpoints/sd
 ```
-2. **Inception**: The Inception network is employed during validation to compute the Frechet Inception Distance (FID) score.
-The necessary weights can be acquired with the following command:
+2. **Inception**: The Inception network is employed during validation to compute the Fréchet Inception Distance (FID) score.
+The necessary weights can be downloaded with the following command:
 ```bash
 scripts/checkpoints/download_inception.sh --output-dir /checkpoints/inception
 ```